How to get your ferret eating edible bone in meat.

 How To Start.

+There are multiple ways of starting with bone in meats.
+Here's a good list of what you could do and keep in mind that not all techniques may work so trying a variety is recommended when you're dealing with a stubborn ferret.
 Since Wings are the most used bone in meat when getting a ferret onto bones, here's a photo showing the wing parts.
 This is a duck wing, and as you can see, its been segmented already.
 The whole wing has three segments, the drumette, the wingette and the tip.
 The drumette segment has

 I will also show you a diagram I made up showing the different ways I've cut up wings below.